Mahatma Gandhi National Rural Employment Guarantee Act, 2005: Independent academic research

 Academic research has focused on many dimensions of the NREGA: economic security, self-targeting, women's empowerment, asset creation, corruption, how the scheme impacts agricultural wages.

 An early overall assessment in 2008 in six north Indian states suggested that NREGA was "making a difference to the lives of the rural poor, slowly but surely."
 The composition of NREGA workers included the poorest and socially and economically deprived.
-A majority of them live in kaccha houses, belong to Scheduled Castes and Scheduled Tribes, are illiterate and do not have electricity at home.
+A majority of them belong to Scheduled Castes and Scheduled Tribes, are illiterate and do not have electricity at home.
 Self-targeting evidence suggests that there is a lot of unmet demand for work.

 Agricultural wages have increased, especially for women, since the inception of the scheme.
 This indicates that overall wage levels have increased due to the act, however, further research highlights that the key benefit of the scheme lies in the reduction of wage volatility.
 This highlights that NREGA may be an effective insurance scheme.
 A particular focus has been to understand whether the scheme has reduced migration into urban centres for casual work.

 Studies have suggested that women's participation has remained high, though there are inter-state variations.
 One study in border villages of Rajasthan, Madhya Pradesh and Gujarat studied the effect on short term migration and child welfare and found that among children who do not migrate, grade completed is higher.
 The study found that demand for NREGA work is higher, even though migrant wages are higher.